.JPEG File Extension

 What is a JPEG file?

-NOTE: A JPEG file also contains metadata that describes the contents of its file, such as the color space, color profile, and image dimension information.
-Image files saved in the JPEG format are more commonly appended with the .JPG extension than the JPEG extension.
+NOTE: Image files saved in the JPEG format are more commonly appended with the .JPG extension than the JPEG extension.

-How do I open a JPEG file?
+How to open a JPEG file

-- Microsoft Windows Photos (Windows)
+- Microsoft Photos (Windows)

 - Apple Preview (Mac)